Classical Association of Virginia

 Promoting Classics in The Old Dominion Since 1910

 All individuals who have an active interest in the teaching of Latin, Greek, and the classics in Virginia are invited to become members of the Classical Association of Virginia.

 CAV meets twice annually and traditionally sponsors an annual Latin tournament and essay contests.
 Active members gain and share ideas, support, and camaraderie.
-CAV prides itself in the comfortable and open relationship which exists between its members on the college and secondary/middle school levels.
+CAV prides itself in the comfortable and open relationship which exists between its members on the college and secondary (high/middle school) levels.

-If interested in becoming a member of the Classical Association of Virginia, please send a completed membership form (to be linked soon) along with $15.00 dues ($20.00 after 11/30/13).
+If you are interested in becoming a member of the Classical Association of Virginia, please send a completed membership form along with $15.00 dues ($20.00 after Nov.
+1st).

 N.B.
-Membership is FREE for one year for beginning teachers and LIFETIME membership is available for a one-time payment of $300.00.
+Membership is FREE to full-time undergraduate and graduate students, and it is FREE for one year to new members.
+A LIFETIME membership is available for a one-time payment of $300.00.

 Please send form and payment, made out to The Classical Association of Virginia, to:

 N.B.
 Membership renewals have dropped over the last several years.
 Membership renewals are needed to maintain our annual budget.
 If you have not renewed, please send registration forms and a check to the treasurer.

 CAV now offers membership renewal online.
 Follow the directions below to choose this option.
 Please realize that there will be a $2 convenience fee if you use this option.